waikin-ng/MKEL1123_Project_Milestone_5/README.md

 ```
 7. Data read from the MPU6050 and processed by Kalman filter will be available through the MPU6050 structure.
 ```
+    return Kalman->angle
 ```
-8. Noted 0x68 will be returned by the sensor if everything goes well
+8. Noted 0x68 will be returned by the sensor if everything goes well (this value is get according to data sheet for MPU6050)
 ```
 // check device ID WHO_AM_I